‘To sir, with love’: Students write letters to jailed Delhi University professor Hany Babu

 The case started an investigation into caste violence that took place in a village near Pune in January 2018 but soon gave way to sweeping allegations of a Maoist conspiracy to assassinate the prime minister.
 The police have arrested 11 academics, activists and lawyers in the case under the draconian anti-terror law, the Unlawful Activities Prevention Act.
 This includes civil rights lawyers Sudha Bharadwaj and Surendra Gadling, academics Shoma Sen and Anand Teltumbde, writers and activists Varavara Rao, Gautam Navlakha, Vernon Gonsalves, Arun Ferreira, Rona Wilson and Mahesh Raut.

-Babu’s arrest is the latest in this series of arrests.
+Babu’s arrest is the latest in this series.

+Students, academics and activists say it is part of a larger trend of the government misuing the law to criminalise and silence intellectuals in India.
 An anti-caste activist, Babu is also a member of the committee formed to defend GN Saibaba, a former Delhi University professor who is currently serving a life term in Nagpur for allegations of links to the Communist Party of India (Maoist).

-His arrest has been criticised by students, academics and activists who say it is part of a larger trend of the government misuing the law to criminalise and silence intellectuals in India.
-On August 16, students from Delhi University staged a demonstration against the professor’s arrest, but six of them were detained for defying prohibitory orders.
+On August 16, students from Delhi University staged a demonstration against Babu’s arrest, but six of them were detained for defying prohibitory orders.

 An approachable professor